RAINHOUND-cmd/VILA-SETUP/README.md

 4. Install Miniconda inside WSL wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh bash Miniconda3-latest-Linux-x86_64.sh
-# allow it to add conda to ~/.bashrc
+Allow it to add conda to ~/.bashrc

 Once all the required software are installed, save and run the script stored in Environment_set_up to:
 -	Refresh apt and install build tools